madskjeldgaard/vortex/README.md

 In stead of letting input data be mapped directly (but weighted) to outputs, the weighted data is used as pointers in a trajectory alloted to each voice.
 This means that turning a control from 0.0 to 1.0 will pass through valleys and peaks in a path, sort of like a wavetable index.

-The same trajectory may be used on all three time scales discussed elsewhere.
+The same trajectory may be used on all three time scales discussed elsewhere, and as such a valley or a peak may be as short as a second or as long as an hour.

 ### Multimodal
 ![controllers](/documentation/vortex_controllers.JPG)